fcoury/octopi/pages/repo.markdown

 ### Collaborators ###

-To get a list of the collaborators on your project, GET
+To get a list of the collaborators on a repository call the `.collaborators` method on a Repository object.

-	repos/show/:user/:repo/collaborators
+	repository.collaborators

 To add or remove collaborators, POST to one of these URLs